 - How does your self-talk make you feel?

-- Are there any evidences to prove such negative remarks you throw at yourself?
+- Are there any pieces of evidence to prove such negative remarks you throw at yourself?

 - What does it serve you?
 Are they helpful?